-Please feel free to share these free printables by using the social buttons on the side or bottom of this post, and don’t forget that you can subscribe to The Purple Pumpkin Blog by email, on Feedly or on Bloglovin’ so you don’t miss out!
+Please feel free to share this Chinese New Year Wrapping Paper by using the social buttons at the bottom of this post!
+Don’t forget that you can join The Pumpkin Patch for member exclusive freebies, offers, and more; and follow The Purple Pumpkin Blog posts on Feedly or on Bloglovin’ so that you don’t miss out!

 The document(s) is (are) a PDF and can be opened with Adobe Reader which is free to use.

 Printables created by The Purple Pumpkin Blog are for personal use only and not for resale.
 You are welcome to print my designs at a print shop if you don’t have a printer at home.
 If you wish to link to, pin or share my printables, you are welcome to do so as long as a link back to the blog post is shown and the watermarks are kept intact.
 Colours may vary slightly on printing due to different screen and printer settings.
 If you use any of my printables it would be awesome to know about it!
-Just leave me a comment, here on my blog, or on Facebook, Twitter, Google+ or Pinterest!
-I hope you find them useful!
+Just leave me a comment, here on my blog, or post a picture on Facebook, Twitter, Instagram or Pinterest!
+Use the hashtag #TPPBprintables so I can find you!
+I hope you find these free printables useful!